anushkadeshpande/js-scratchpad/promises/README.md

 Promise is like a placeholder for the result of an action that takes some time to complete.
 It represents a future value or error that will be available at some point.

+*Promise is an object that represents eventual completion of an async operation.*

 This is what a Promise object looks like:

 ![image](https://github.com/anushkadeshpande/js-scratchpad/assets/53345232/c96924d1-5c80-4495-bed9-2cb55675d5c0)